var-github/var-github.github.io/api/readme.md

 const lastRunDate = new Date(latestRunTime);
 ```
 Now compare with current time and decide weather to run workflow

 <br>
 **Run workflow as per syntax given above**

 <br>
-Now we want to wait till workflow finished running, so that we can send completed response to API call
+Now we want to wait till workflow finished running, so that we can send completed response to API call.
+To do this periodically call Github API and check if run status == "completed"
 ```
-// Wait until workflow finished running await new Promise(r => setTimeout(r, 15000));
 let pollAttempts = 0;
 const maxPoll = 20; // Wait up to 100 seconds (20 x 5s)